 At MU Health Care, safety is our top priority.
 As the region's leader in infectious diseases, including COVID-19, we have used our expertise to design a safe and convenient experience in our facilities.

 Take a look at the processes we have in place to reduce exposure to COVID-19 in our hospitals and clinics.

 - Our staff screens patients over the phone for symptoms such as cough, fever and shortness of breath prior to scheduled appointments.

-- Everyone who enters MU Health Care facilities, including employees, has a temperature check and is screened for COVID-19 symptoms.
+- Patients and visitors who enter MU Health Care facilities have their temperatures checked and are screened for COVID-19 symptoms.

 - Any employee who has symptoms of a respiratory illness or a high temperature is required to stay home until recovered.